kiiradesign/visual-poetry/README.md

 # Visual Poetry: The New Typewriter Art

 This project is a generative art tool designed to bridge the gap between written sentiment and visual form.
-Inspired by the legacy of typewriter art and the history of visual poetry, this app transforms raw text into a digital canvas where words function as pixels.
+Inspired by the legacy of typewriter art and the history of visual poetry, this app creates generative art from poems using each letter in the text as a pixel.

 ## The Vision

-When I write, I often associate specific poems with physical objects—usually flowers or insects.
-On my Substack, [postcards from chaos](https://kiiraetc.substack.com), I use thumbnails to represent these associations.
-However, my drafts exist as sterile markdown files.
+A tool for turning poems into images, using the words themselves as the pixels.

-This project aims to reunite the draft with its visual soul.
-By using a poem's words as the literal "pixels" of a reference image, the text becomes a texture.
-It isn't meant to be read in the traditional sense; instead, the poem's structure provides the density and color for the artwork.
+Each poem I write on my Substack [postcards from chaos](https://kiiraetc.substack.com) is inspired by something physical, usually a flower or an insect.
+This project started as a way to make that visible.
+Paste a poem, upload a photo, and the words take the shape of the image's subject.
+The poem becomes something you look at rather than read.

 ## Features